-Fig. 31.-skinner's bottle.
+FIG. 29.-SKINNER'S BOTTLE.

-Mill's are the best patterns, but one can be easily and economically improvised with a fourounce round-shouldered bottle and the stopper of a perfume bottle.
+economically improvised with a four-ounce round-shouldered bottle and the stopper of a perfume bottle.

 - (6.)
 A hypodermic syringe with two needles which are known to be in working order. - (7.)
 Some brandy or other alcoholic stimulant. - (8.)
-A set of instruments for performing tracheotomy, or at the very least a sharp scalpel and trachea tube.
+A set of instruments for performing tracheotomy, or at the very least a sharp scalpel and trachea tube. - (9.)

-(9.)
 A towel in addition to the one which may be used as a vehicle for the anæsthetic.
 This may be of the greatest service during the anæsthesia.
 It will serve to remove saliva and mucus from the patient's lips, and as a receptacle for any vomited matter, while it is occasionally of great use in improving the circulation by rubbing the patient's lips briskly.